 Ladies, we know that your period week is the most dreaded time of the month.
 After all, dealing with pain, mess, mood swings, and discomfort–all at once– is no easy feat.
 However, tampons can take the edge off a hellish period by making you feel comfier, preventing leakages, and keeping irritation and rashes in the intimate area at bay.
 They can help you enjoy activities like swimming while flaunting your fave bikini even when you’re on your period.
 However, if you don’t use them correctly, they can become your biggest period nightmare.
-We’re talking about the rare scenario of a tampon getting stuck!
+We’re talking about the rare scenario of a tampon stuck!
 Let’s reassure you that the likelihood of this happening to you is rare.
-But God forbid, if it does happen, here’s a full-fledged plan of action to the rescue:
+But God forbid, if it does happen, here’s a full-fledged plan of action for tampon removal.

 Why Is Your Tampon Stuck?